 We learned our lesson yesterday so once we crossed the peak off our list, we headed back to the hotel for a little lie down.
 We were going to check out the rooftop pool but we only had 90 minutes before dinner so not a minute could be wasted.
 We napped until 6:30 and were 10 minutes late for our 7 o’clock rez.

 We met Rachael at the Central station and walked to this place she recommended called Tokyo Lima.
 It was fantastic.
 Japanese Peruvian small plates with a robust sake menu.
 After dinner we went to LKF, a place I’d been warned about but not adequately prepared for.
-This place was crazy.
+It was crazy.
 I don’t even know what LKF really is, a neighborhood?
-It is streets and stairs going in every direction.
-It’s up a hill so multi level, everything is painted black, or maybe it was just night, and everything is a bar or a club.
+Streets and stairs going in every direction, multi-level, everything is painted black, and everything is a bar or a club.
 There were hundreds of people.
-All kinds of people in the sense that they were of all races, nationalities and sexes and one kind of people in the sense that they were all drunk.
+All kinds of people in the sense that they were of all races, nationalities and sexes and all one kind of people in the sense that they were all drunk.
 We had been walking for three minutes before we ran into more of Rachael’s friends.
-A couple from London, an American with a black eye, and a guy in a suit from Northern England who taught us how to say, “You goin’ doone to the toon?”
+A couple from London, an American with a black eye, and a guy in a suit from Northern England who taught us how to say, “You goin’ doon to the toon?”
 (Down to the town).
 We went to “Club 7” (7/11) and bought cans of beer and they just drank them on the street while representatives of the entire world got hammered around us.
 It was great.
 We stood out there for hours.

 When the beers had been drunk, Rachaels friends went to get kebabs.